• Skip to main content

 Light Box: Create a homemade light table for sensory play and investigation.
 (The Imagination Tree)

-Balance Beam: For $30 or less you can make a balance beam to add to your large motor play.
-(My Little Me)
+Balance Beam: You can make a balance beam to add to your large motor play.
+(Practical Mama)

 Paper Organizer: Glue cardboard together, add your choice of fabric, and you have a paper organizer for the children or yourself.
 (The Stonybrook House)

 Pocket Chart Stand: Fit PVC pipes together to make a pocket chart stand.
-(Organized Preschool)
+(Organized Classroom)

 Mini Chart Stand: Similar to the pocket chart stand, but perfect for table tops.
 (Falling into First)